 Amniocentesis is a test offered in the second trimester of pregnancy.
 A small sample of fluid is taken from the amniotic sac using the needle.
 The amniotic sac is the sac which contains the baby and the fluid around it inside the uterus.
 This fluid around the baby has baby’s shed cells.
-These cells are extracted and used to check if there is a chromosomal or any other gene problem in the baby.
+These cells are extracted and used to check if there is a chromosomal or any other genetic problem in the baby.

 Amniocentesis is offereda.
 If prenatal screening shows there is an increased chance of a chromosomal problem like Down syndrome,